Open-EO/openeo.org/documentation/1.0/developers/backends/opendatacube.md

-# Getting started with openEO and Open Data Cube
+# Getting started with openEO and xarray

 As a back-end provider who wants to provide its datasets, processes and infrastructure to a broader audience through a standardized interface you may want to implement a driver for openEO.